 Leaders and staff make clear risk assessments and respond consistently to protect children and learners while enabling them to take age-appropriate and reasonable risks as part of their growth and development.

 Children and learners feel secure and, where they may present risky behaviours, they experience positive support from all staff.
 Babies and young children demonstrate their emotional security through the attachments they form with those who look after them and through their physical and emotional well-being.
 Staff respond with clear boundaries about what is safe and acceptable and they seek to understand the triggers for children’s and learners’ behaviour.
 They develop effective responses as a team and review those responses to assess their impact, taking into account the views and experiences of the child or learner.

 Staff and volunteers working with children and learners are carefully selected and vetted according to statutory requirements.
-There is monitoring to prevent unsuitable people from being recruited and having the opportunity to harm children or learners or place them at risk.
+Once appointed, consideration is given to their ongoing suitability in order to prevent the opportunity for harm to children or learners or place them at risk.